Times, costs, registration?

 the freedom that enables somatic learning in the spirit of the Feldenkrais method without conventional exam stress; and the training itself offers sufficient opportunity for trainers, assistants, and experienced practitioners to perceive and evaluate the learning progress of the individual participants (cumulative procedure).
 Every training day is part of the learning process.

 At the end of the second year of training, there is a small 'internship' in which the participants have the opportunity to teach a section in 'awareness through movement' under supervision.
 At the end of the fourth year of training, the participants give one or two hours of functional integration under supervision.

 What if I can't take part?

 5 days of absence are allowed per training year, but no more than 10 days of absence during the entire training.
-As soon as more than the planned absence days occur, you can make up for these absences in another training program at the same training level in consultation with the pedagogical director (for more details see training contract).
+As soon as more than the planned absence days occur, you can make up for these absences in our training program in consultation with the pedagogical director (for more details, see training contract).

 What if I have to get out or interrupt?